Brooklyn Museum: 2020s to present

 The museum was temporarily closed from March to October 2020 because of the COVID-19 pandemic in New York City.
 During the George Floyd protests in New York City in June 2020, the museum participated in the Open Your Lobby initiative, being one of two major art institutions in New York City (along with MoMA PS1) to provide protesters with shelter or resources.
 The Brooklyn Museum received $50 million from the New York City government in 2021, the largest such gift in the museum's history.
 The money was to be used to renovate 40000 ft2 into gallery space.
 The museum's South Asian and Islamic galleries reopened in 2022, completing a 12-year renovation of the Asian galleries.
 To make way for additional exhibition space, in early 2024 the museum sold off 200 objects and the contents of four period rooms.
 That January, the museum opened its Toby Devan Lewis Education Center, which contains three studios and a gallery.
 The museum started using a new logo that September.

 In 2021, Brooklyn Museum staff organized to form a union representing various roles, including curators, educators, and front-desk workers.
 The union vote passed with strong support, and union members ratified their first contract in November 2023, following two years of negotiations.
+In 2024, multiple pro-Palestine protests occurred at the museum as a part of the broader movement calling for institutions to divest from Israel.
 Due to increasing financial deficits, in museum officials laid off employees and reduced the number of annual exhibitions in early 2025, though further job reductions were averted due to increased funding from the city.
+In early 2026, the museum hired Peterson Rich Office to renovate 6,400 ft2 of space on the third floor, creating four galleries for the museum's African art collection.
+The renovation was planned to take a year and cost $13 million.